Leopard cat: Conservation

 The leopard cat is listed in CITES Appendix II.
 In Hong Kong, it is protected under the Wild Animals Protection Ordinance Cap 170.
 The population is well over 50,000 individuals and, although declining, the cat is not endangered.

 The Tsushima leopard cat is listed as Critically Endangered on the Japanese Red List of Endangered Species, and has been the focus of a conservation program funded by the Japanese government since 1995.
+It is threatened by habitat loss, including from logging in the 1950s and 1960s, and a growing deer population which removes undergrowth that the Tsushima cat hunts for rodents in.
+The historical population has been split into two by the dividing of Tsushima island by a canal, and the southern population was thought extinct until a sighting in 2007.
+A recorded 122 individuals were killed by cars from 1992 to 2022.
+A captive breeding program has been initiated, but has not led to any successful reintroductions.

 In the United States, the leopard cat is listed as Endangered under the Endangered Species Act since 1976; except under permit, it is prohibited to import, export, sell, purchase and transport leopard cats in interstate commerce.
-A permit is required for the import or exportation of the Asian Leopard cat.
+A permit is required for the import or exportation of the Asian leopard cat.
 Those who import/export without a CITES permit face large fines.

+Leopard cats are considered an umbrella species, being the second most effective umbrella species for core habitat protection.
+The only animal ahead of the leopard cat as an effective umbrella species is the Asian elephant.
+Umbrella species' protection indirectly protects other species within its ecosystem.
+As an umbrella species, leopard cats play a role in the conservation of many species within its ecosystem, being more effective than larger predators.
+Along with being an umbrella species, leopard cats are indicator species, meaning their presence is an indicator of a healthy ecosystem.
+When leopard cats are present, their prey species are more controlled and larger predator species' health is improved, meaning the entire ecosystem is healthier.

 Leopard cats and hybrids as pets

 Fossil remains of leopard cats were excavated at Neolithic villages in Central China in 2001.
 Radiometric dating of these bones showed that they are at least 5,000 years old.
 These findings indicate that the leopard cat was a human commensal or domesticated in Neolithic China.
-They were later replaced with domestic cats that originated in the Middle East, some time before the Tang Dynasty.
+They were later replaced with domestic cats that originated in the Middle East, some time before the Tang dynasty.

 The Bengal cat is a cross breed between the leopard cat and the domestic cat.
 It was introduced to cat shows in the 1970s.
 The fifth generation is marked like a leopard cat.
-This hybrid is usually permitted to be kept as a pet without a license.
+This hybrid is usually permitted to be kept as a pet without a licence.
 The founding parents from the F1–F3 generations of breeding are usually reserved for breeding stock purposes or the specialty-pet home environment.